Martech: Martech is Marketing Logo

 The advent of digital platforms has increased the amount of content people read on computers, smartphones, and tablets.
 The average person spends almost seven hours a day viewing internet-connected content on a screen, according to data from Comparitech.
 And it’s even higher in the U.S., with the average person spending over seven hours viewing screen content each day.

-This shows that there are many opportunities to engage customers digitally, which is why it’s worth asking how much of their time is spent on your online content.
+This shows that there are many opportunities to engage customers digitally, which is why it’s worth asking how much of their time is spent on your online content and using visual cues to present the estimated reading time to the reader.

 Marketers can use advanced marketing analytics tools to determine how much time users spend engaging with your content.
 Customer traffic to your article can be thought of as a consumption funnel – starting with the total number of people who load the page and narrowing it down to those who start reading, reach the bottom of your article, and eventually hit the bottom of your page.
 These tools also show how much time the customers take to reach a particular point in the article.